 Now take one length of craft wire left behind the skirt and wrap this around one wing, securing the wing to one side of the angel, with the wire ending at the back.
 Repeat for the other wing.
 Snip off any remaining wire ends.

 Can you see an angel yet?
 She’s on the way!

-Make a tiny ribbon bow from narrow ribbon and hot glue the bow to the top of the skirt.
+Make a tiny ribbon bow from narrow ribbon or use a pre-made mini bow.
+Hot glue the bow to the top of the skirt.

 If the Christmas ball you are using as the angel’s head has pick wire on it, as mine did, cut off all but a small stub.
 Apply a dab of hot glue to this area and quickly insert the wire stub into the top neck of the skirt.

 Cut about 3″ from the iridescent string beads or pearls.
 Cross over the last two beads, forming a small circle halo.

 Apply hot glue to the crossed-over beads then glue at the top back of the angel’s head.
 This anchors the circle in one spot so the rest of the halo hovers just above the angel’s head.

 For a stand-alone angel (like the one shown at the top of this project) adjust the folds of her lacy dress over the bell shape of a recycled plastic fruit cup and glue down for permanent tabletop display.

 Wind the rest of the iridescent beads around the angels neck, securing with a small dab of hot glue.

 Finally, glue a colorful faux jewel, or a small ribbon rose, to the center of the gold bow.